 There’s no information on Clubhouse’s plans to use the majority of them and, as a matter of fact, this absence is one of the most discussed Clubhouse-related topics.
 It seems like it’s still possible for its founders to keep the wheels running with the help of venture capital.
 But this can’t last forever, so like any other commercial project, Clubhouse will eventually explore other possibilities.
 To date, they only launched the mentioned above ability for users to send money to their favorite creators.
 Other ways to monetize a similar app for voice chat may be brand collaborations, sponsored rooms, paid club memberships, placing lead generators, etc.

 Voice chat app development cost, time, and tech stack

 Some mobile startup founders prefer to build their products for both platforms, iOS and Android, at once.
 Although it’s usually more beneficial to test your app on one mobile platform first.
 Which one depends on your target audience.
-Exactly like Clubhouse developers did: at the moment it’s only available for iOS devices with the company currently working on the Android version and planning to launch it in the near future.
+Exactly like Clubhouse developers did: at first it was only available for iOS devices.
+Only later they released the Android version.

 It’s safe to say that you’ll need an app development team consisting of:

 - 1 UI/UX designer